 fact that the Armed Forces Provisional Ruling Council (AFPRC)

-embarked on the socio-economic component of the Transition Programme to Civilian
+embarked on the socio-economic component of the Transition Programme

-skill centres, all of which directly enhance
+health centres and skill centres, all of which directly enhance

 the realisation of the SPA objectives of increase productive capacity

 These efforts were fortunately being complemented by assistance

 of middle schools and survey on food security to be undertaken

 by the National Food Security Committee.
 The Swiss Government

 is also financing a livestock project.
-The
+The Government, development

-happens as a young democracy renews itself for the next generation.
+as happens as a young democracy renews itself for the next generation.

 It will form new partnerships and flexibility, realising that

 this Programme is not one of Government, but the collective action

 of one million people who share the same dreams, aspirations and